hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p1/1-data-processing-and-information/index.md

     - seats can be booked at any time of the day, day or night
     - customers are able to retry to re-book if something went wrong the first time

+### Comparisons

+- online processing vs batch processing
+    - online processing
+        - advantages
+            - orders processed right away
+            - completing orders can start sooner (no waiting)
+            - errors revealed immediately
+            - so, can fix quickly
+            - data is accurate and upto date all the time
+        - disadvantages
+            - high hardware requirements
+            - more expensive
+            - have to be active all day
+            - need workers at all time
+            - need more employees
+            - expensive salaries
+    - batch processing
+        - advantages
+            - only limited number of workers to enter data
+            - only uses when nobody uses it
+                - eg: evening, night time
+            - processing does not slow the network down
+        - disadvantages
+            - if error
+                - reported after batch is completed
+                - delay in fixing
+            - if DB is interrogates
+                - can recieve results quickly
+                - why?
+                    - sales invoices, customer queries bill
+                    - BUT with online-systems, its available anytime
+            - more expensive
+            - more computer processing time required
 ## Other

+### File Access

+- sequential file access
+    - meaning
+        - records are accessed in order they were entered
+        - each record is read one by one
+        - until a match is found
+    - indexed sequential search
+        - index table would contain corresponding part of disk
+        - where names beginning with each letter of the alphebet are found
+        - for name beginning with Js, the part of a file containing records starting with As to Is can be ignored
+        - All records beginning with J will be read one by one until Johnson is found

 ### Proof Reading